GemTalk/JadeiteForPharo/README.md

 IDE for GemStone Smalltalk application development in Pharo using Rowan code management

 ## To load JadeiteForPharo into a Pharo image:
-(Currently, Pharo 11 is supported)
+(Currently, only Pharo 12 is supported)
 After a Rowan server is created, clone git projects 'PharoGemStoneFFI' 'RemoteServiceReplication' 'JadeiteForPharo' to your local disk with a common parent directory.
 Then, run the following script in a Pharo image playground